 In the following pages we will look at the four most commonly used approaches and discuss their advantages and disadvantages.

-There are four major approaches in use at this time.
+There are four major approaches, with two additional options, available at this time.
 These are: -

 The most widely used of these is the modified anterior-lateral approach - although the anterior approach is becoming increasingly popular.

 With the options of robotic arm assistance and the minimally invasive approach

 The accurate siting of the implant is crucial to the success of the surgery and the longevity of the implant.
 The use of a robotic-arm to help guide placement within fractions of a millimetre is becoming popular

 We will also look at minimally invasive surgery - (often abbreviated to MIS) which uses smaller incisions, is associated with earlier discharge from hospital and fewer post-operative restrictions.
 MIS is certainly popular with some surgeons and patients - but not all and the long-term outcomes are as yet unknown.

 Where possible I have supplied a video showing each approach.
 These are the easiest way to understand the techniques associated with the different approaches. - Probably not too good for the squeamish though.